Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Currently, the City’s sewer maintenance, repairs and replacement costs are funded through (1) a Sewer Fund which is funded by fees generated solely from the current local MCF rate (which has not changed since 2001), and (2) an additional approximately $2.7M subsidy from the City’s general operating funds.
-However, the Sewer Fund is not adequately funded to cover rising operating and capital costs.
+The City’s sewer maintenance, repairs and replacement costs have been funded through (1) a Sewer Fund which is funded by fees generated solely from the current local MCF rate (which has not changed since 2001), and (2) an additional approximately $2.7M subsidy from the City’s general operating funds.
+However, the Sewer Fund has not been able to adequately cover rising operating and capital costs.

-In addition, currently the amount allocated for sewer repair and maintenance is tied to the annual budget process so funds gets appropriated yearly and can change depending on other budget demands.
-This makes it difficult to plan ahead and leverage outside dollars for sewer projects.
-The proposed fees will result in a stable funding stream thus enabling the City to fully leverage grants and other funding sources.
+In addition, prior to the new fees going into effect, the amount allocated for sewer repair and maintenance has been tied to the annual budget process so funds gets appropriated yearly and can change depending on other budget demands.
+This has made it difficult to plan ahead and leverage outside dollars for sewer projects.
+The new fees will result in a stable funding stream thus enabling the City to fully leverage grants and other funding sources.

 The City has spent $13 million since 2014 when we implemented a Sewer Maintenance and Rehabilitation Program following this 50-year flood.
 These expenditures have been funded by the current local MCF fee and subsidies from the City’s general operating fund.